New Book Project

 The point-counterpoint strategy of these two figures corresponds with previously unidentified ways in which the volume invites its consumers to shape meaning across the illustrated folios.
 In short, the manuscript represents positive behavior to emulate and negative behavior to avoid.
 The lessons are conveyed in large part by alternatively endorsing and vilifying the behavior of men, and by vilifying to a greater degree the behavior of women, especially in the area of sex.
 This strategy of opposites has additional implications, however, for through it several sections of the volume that were formerly deemed unrelated are revealed as intercoherent and mutually supportive in their pedagogical directives.
 These relationships suggest that for some viewers, the drawing of the female observer could have pushed back against not only the passivity of its counterpart but also the largely negative characterization of women throughout the volume.

 “Marking Female Ocular Agency in the ‘Medieval Housebook’,” in Challenging Women’s Agency and Activism in Early Modernity, ed.
-Merry Wiesner Hanks, forthcoming in 2020.
+Merry Wiesner Hanks.
+Amsterdam: University of Amsterdam Press, forthcoming in 2021.